agile-students-fall2025/2-git-practice-haroonshafi/README.md

 I like how the article focused on consistency, especially keeping development and production aligned to prevent surprises.
 It made me appreciate the hidden work behind software that “just works.”

+### Comment by Haider Asif

+I have been looking into designing SaaS apps myself, so this was really helpful in terms of teaching me what practices work best in this field.